flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_07/instructions.md

   // ...
 ```

-Let's review everything that we have done in this codelab.
+Let's review everything that we have done in this workshop.